 There can be all sorts of different reasons why you may wish to take out a mortgage when you buy a property in Spain.
 You may have your funds tied up in another venture and taking out a mortgage may allow you to buy now rather than later or even keep your funds working elsewhere.
 You may not have all the funds to buy the property outright and therefore need the mortgage to buy the property.
 It might allow you to buy a bigger property than you would have otherwise been able to do.
 You may wish to use this as an inheritance tax planning exercise.
 There may even be other tax advantages to taking out a mortgage.

-If you do not deal with the issue the banks will simply keep on adding on late payment fees and interest every month, which will make the amount due even greater.
-If they end up repossessing they will add on huge legal fees which are likely to swallow up any equity that you may have in the property.
+By failing to deal with the issue or engage with the Bank, the Bank will simply keep adding on late payment fees and interest penalties every month, which will make the amount due even greater.
+If the Bank in Spain eventually end up repossessing the Spanish property, the further addition of legal fees is likely to swallow up any equity that you may have in the property.

-Dación en pago requirements
+What are the Dación en pago requirements?

 In order to qualify for an automatic Dación en Pago it is necessary to comply with all the following requirements:

 - A restructure of the loan to make it more affordable must have been attempted.

 - The value of the property must be less than €200,000 in large cities and less than €120,000 in cities with less than 100,000 inhabitants.

 - The property must be the only home that the borrower owns anywhere, not just in Spain.

 - All family members of the borrower must be unemployed.

 - The mortgage was taken out to buy the property and is not subject to other guarantees registered on it.